Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 1. `git <https://git-scm.com/>`_.
 For version management.
 2. An editor.
 We like to use `Netbeans <https://www.netbeans.org>`_ The 8.2 version with PHP support.
-3. `Docker <https://www.docker.com/>`_.
-For the easiest setup of the development environment.
-4. `Postman <https://www.getpostman.com/>`_.
+3. `Postman <https://www.getpostman.com/>`_.
 For testing the backend API without the User Interface.

 Code standards
 --------------